sreenathmmenon/llmswap/README.md

 ## 🔓 Use Any Model Your Provider Supports (Zero-Wait Model Support)

-Here's something cool: llmswap doesn't restrict which models you can use.
+Here's something cool: LLMSwap doesn't restrict which models you can use.
 When GPT-5 or Gemini 2.5 Pro drops tomorrow, you can start using it immediately.
 No waiting for us to update anything.

 **How?** We use pass-through architecture.
 Whatever model name you pass goes directly to your provider's API.
 We don't gatekeep.